The Ultimate Guide on How To Clean and Get Rid Of Mold

 Method:

-Step 1: Make a solution of one part bleach to three parts water in the spray bottle.
+Step 1: Make a solution of one part bleach to three parts water in a spray bottle.

-Step 2: Saturate the mold and surrounding area on the wall.
+Step 2: Saturate the mold and the surrounding area.

-Step 5: Repeat as necessary to remove all the traces of mold and mildew.
+Step 5: Repeat as needed to remove all traces.

-Step 6: Make a 50/50 mixture of white vinegar and hydrogen peroxide in the second spray bottle.
+Step 6: In the second spray bottle, make a 50/50 mix of white vinegar and hydrogen peroxide.

-Step 7: Spray the cleaned surface and allow it to absorb and air dry.
+Step 7: Spray the cleaned surface and let it absorb and air dry.

-This method works because it addresses the visible mold, as well as the underlying roots that often go untreated.
-Surprisingly, vinegar and hydrogen peroxide are both more effective at killing mold roots than bleach.
-Because they work best on different types of mold, try to use them together to cover all the possible varieties of mold you might be dealing with.
+This works because it addresses both the visible mold and the underlying roots.
+Vinegar and hydrogen peroxide are actually more effective at killing mold roots than bleach, and because they work best on different molds, using them together covers more varieties.

-Pro Tip: If you don’t have hydrogen peroxide at hand, you can also clean mold with vinegar and baking soda instead.
+Pro Tip: No hydrogen peroxide on hand?
+You can clean mold with vinegar and baking soda instead.

 The Ultimate Guide on How To Clean and Get Rid Of Mold

-Removing mold from drywall can be tricky because if drywall gets too wet, it is ruined.
-In fact, it’s often easier to cut out the infected section of drywall and replace it, rather than trying to treat the mold directly.
-If the drywall feels soft, it’s beyond saving.
-However if you do want to clean the drywall without removing it, here’s what to do.
+Drywall is tricky because if it gets too wet, it’s ruined.
+Often it’s easier to cut out and replace the infected section than to treat it directly — if the drywall feels soft, it’s beyond saving.
+If you do want to clean it in place, here’s how.

 You’ll need: